 Step 3: Coat The Armadillo Eggs In BBQ Sauce

-Up next, you're going to combine the barbeque sauce with the rest of the sweet rub mix in a small bowl.
-Then, put the armadillo eggs on the wire rack and place a sheet of parchment paper under it to catch any dripping sauce.
+Up next, you'll combine the barbecue sauce with the remaining sweet rub mix in a small bowl.
+Then, put the armadillo eggs on the wire rack and place a sheet of parchment paper under them to catch any dripping sauce.
+Once all of your eggs are lined up on the wire rack, brush each bacon-wrapped armadillo egg with as much barbecue sauce as you want!

 Step 4: Bake The Armadillo Eggs